コンテンツにスキップ

 Part 2

-Singer affiliated with the Japan Opera Association
+Singers affiliated with the Japan Opera Association

 Kenji Moriguchi (Br.
 Yoritomo) Akemi Yamada (20-string koto)

-Akiko Sakurai (Satsuma Biwa), Kaho Tosha (Small Drum), Yuko Tanaka (Conductor)
+Akiko Sakurai (Satsuma Biwa), Kaho Tosha (small drum), Yuko Tanaka (conductor)

 Kanagawa Philharmonic Orchestra (Public Interest Incorporated Foundation)